turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 Generally the easiest way to generate a realistic representation of a large, complicated JSON response is...to pull it from production!
-We can do this using `cURL` to fetch real data from the real API.
-Then we will include this data with our test suite, so we can use it as needed.

 Fortunately, Twitter provides a pretty handy [API Console](https://dev.twitter.com/rest/tools/console) tool which allows us to interact with it's API from the browser.

+We can use this tool to fetch data from the API and store it in our tests for future use.

 __Demo: Working with Twitter API Console__